sudosoph/docs/content/topic-guides/kraken.md

 Use Kraken.io to optimize images and reduce page weight and load time.

-Deploying the Kraken edge module on Section’s Edge Compute Platform means you will immediately have access to Kraken Pro and all the advanced image optimization features included:
+Deploying the Kraken edge module on Section’s Edge Compute Platform means you will immediately have access to Kraken Enterprise and all the advanced image optimization features included:

 - Reduce page weight without sacrificing image quality
 - Speed up page delivery